Redjumpman/Jumper-Plugins/README.md

 # Installation
 First make sure you have [Red Bot V3](https://github.com/Cog-Creators/Red-DiscordBot/tree/V3/develop) installed.

-Next add my repo using the following command `[p]repo add jumperplugins https://github.com/Redjumpman/Jumper-Plugins V3`
+Next add my repo using the following command:

+`[p]repo add jumperplugins https://github.com/Redjumpman/Jumper-Plugins V3`

-[p] will be your prefix.
+> [p] will be your prefix.

-Next, you will have to download each cog individually.
+Then, you will have to download each cog individually.
 For example, if you want to download Casino, you would enter the following command:

 `>cog install jumperplugins casino`